mchlbrnhrd/mbLib/README.md

 **[Video: Tutorial](https://youtu.be/AFxryGIopDU)**

 # How to use it
-1. Go to arudino library folder and clone from github:
+1. Go to arduino library folder and clone from github:
 ```
 > cd myPathTo/Arduino/libraries
 > git clone https://github.com/mchlbrnhrd/mbLib